-Tesla Could Unveil Another Vehicle Alongside The Semi Tonight– What Is Elon Musk Hiding?
+Tesla Could Unveil Another Vehicle Alongside The Semi Tonight — What Is Elon Musk Hiding?

-Tesla is getting ready to unveil its big rig- The Tesla Semi- but a clue in a recent Rolling Stone interview with Elon Musk could mean that another vehicle could be revealed tonight too.
+Tesla is getting ready to unveil its big rig, the Tesla Semi, but a clue in a recent Rolling Stone interview with Elon Musk could mean that another vehicle could be revealed tonight, too.

-As Business Insider notes, when Rolling Stone writer Neil Strauss interviewed Musk he took him to the Tesla Design Studio where all of their vehicle prototypes are stored.
+As Business Insider notes, when Rolling Stone writer Neil Strauss interviewed Musk, he took him to the Tesla Design Studio where all of their vehicle prototypes are stored.
 This is an area where few non-Tesla employees have ventured.
 So the fact that Strauss was allowed to enter seems to indicate there are plans to reveal these prototypes tonight at the Tesla Semi unveiling.

-It’s not that far-fetched to think that Elon Musk and Co. will reveal another vehicle prototype tonight.
+It’s not that far-fetched to think that Elon Musk will reveal another vehicle prototype tonight.
 They have some new products in production that they want to put to market by 2020, Business Insider reports.
-Some of these vehicles include The Model Y, an all-electric cross-over SUV, and a pickup truck.
-There may also be plans for another Roadster but that has not been confirmed as yet.
+Some of these vehicles include the Model Y, an all-electric cross-over SUV, and a pickup truck.
+There may also be plans for another Roadster, but that has not been confirmed as yet.

-As for the star of the event- the Tesla Semi- there are some who believe that a big rig is a bad choice for the premium electric vehicle manufacturer.
+As for the star of the event, the Tesla Semi, there are some who believe that a big rig is a bad choice for the premium electric vehicle manufacturer.

 One of the main voices of dissent comes from one of Tesla’s main competitors, hybrid automaker Nikola Motors.
-Company CEO, Trevor Milton, shared his opinion of the Tesla Semi with Inverse.
+Company CEO Trevor Milton shared his opinion of the Tesla Semi with Inverse.

 “Tesla’s truck will do good for the industry, very bad for Tesla’s balance sheet and good for Nikola,” he said.
 “We are happy either way.”